 We ask both you and your bank to reply to our requests for information within two weeks.
 This helps us resolve your complaint as quickly as possible.
 Please be aware that we record calls for quality assurance and training purposes.

 We will confirm receipt of and/or respond to correspondence within five working days.
 If we are reviewing information supplied or preparing a decision on your complaint, this may take further time however we will update you at least once a fortnight.

 Facilitating an agreed resolution

-If we believe it is possible for you and your bank to reach an agreed outcome, we will try and facilitate the resolution of your complaint.
+If we believe it is possible for you and your bank to reach an agreed solution, we will try and facilitate the resolution of your complaint.
 This involves talking with you and your bank to understand the issues and see if your complaint can be resolved by mutual agreement.
 Sometimes we can resolve a complaint through facilitation by acting as a go-between for negotiations between you and your bank, and sometimes we will give views on what we think would be reasonable to resolve the matter.

 While we can only require that a bank pays you compensation, facilitation allows you and your bank to explore other options for resolving your complaint.
 For example, outcomes offered through facilitation can include: